Thienvule/SVFC-TEST/README.md

   - Advocate for better communication during application submission to reduce errors.
   - Provide an educational guide or FAQs to help applicants meet eligibility criteria.

+#### Key Recommendations
+1. Data Gaps:
+- Missing data in Income Group, Loan Purpose, and Industry significantly limits deeper analysis.
+- Action: Review the data collection process to ensure all relevant fields are filled during application submissions.
+2. Performance by Marketing Channel (This can be done using the Trend Dashboard):
+- Invest more in high-performing channels like Google and TikTok.
+- Explore reasons for low performance in Organic channels to improve engagement.

+3. Focus on High-Performing Segments:
+- Prioritize urban regions like Hồ Chí Minh and Đồng Nai, where demand and loan amounts are highest.
+- Customers using iPhones represent a premium segment worth targeting with higher loan tiers or specialized financial products.

+4. Optimize for Phone Types: Improve user experience for Android devices since these customers show some engagement but contribute less compared to iPhone users.
+Of course, we need to continue to maintain iOS user experience.

+5. Rejections: Review and address process inefficiencies to reduce application rejections and boost conversion rates.

 ### Interactive Trend Dashboard

 ![image](https://github.com/user-attachments/assets/ba526a60-0433-43f7-9e2b-c77cf8987741)